seanhagen/golfs/README.md

 files.
 It's meant to be a replacement for Github's LFS storage so you can have better control over where and how your files are stored.

-## Setup

-Here's how to get Golfs setup for yourself.

 ### Configure

 any steps required to configure go here